luksan47/mars/CONTRIBUTING.md

     * go into this new directory
     * `git checkout release`
     * `init.bat` (`bash init.sh` on Linux)
-4. Set up Homestead: Copy `Homestead.yaml.example` from this repo to `homestead.yaml` in the Homestead directory.
+4. Set up Homestead: Copy and rename `Homestead.yaml.example` from this repository to `homestead.yaml` in the Homestead directory.
 Modify this file by changing `folders: - map: /your/local/path/to/mars` .
 5. Set up Mars: Copy and rename `.env.example` to `.env`, and change these settings:
 `DB_DATABASE=homestead
 DB_USERNAME=homestead